digitaltrails/vdu_controls/README.md

 ---------------
 * 2.4.2
   * Restore the Lux-Dialog's display of the Daylight-Factor for non semi-automatice metering.
+  * Make sure the tray-icon always shows the correct lux-level icon.

 * 2.4.1
   * Support PyQt6 before PyQt5 goes out of support.